ivanp81/microservices/README.md

-# Advertise Microservices
+# XP and DevOps in Microservices

-This is a proof-of-concept application which demonstrates, against an hypothetical Microservice Architecture, the following:
+This is a proof-of-concept which demonstrates, against an hypothetical Microservice Architecture, the following:
-- architecture component containerizations through Docker
+- architecture components containerization through Docker
 - testing strategies
 - CI with Jenkins
 - containers orchestration with Kubernetes

-As the project focus is to provide some XP and DevOps practices, the architecture don't comprise the classical infrastructure services needed by a Microservice Architecture (e.g. Service Discovery, Service Config, etc...) and isn't tied to a specific cloud solution (e.g. Spring Cloud, Kubernetes, AWS).
+As the project focus is to provide some XP and DevOps practices, the architecture don't comprise the classical infrastructure services needed by a Microservice Architecture (e.g. Auth, Service Discovery, Service Config, etc...) and isn't tied to a specific cloud solution (e.g. Spring Cloud, Kubernetes, AWS).

 Despite the premises, as I was interested in learn some ReactJS basics a user interface is provided.